 Neighboring cell measurement and notification %NCELLMEAS

-The Nordic-proprietary %NCELLMEAS command starts cell search and measurements and reports the channel parameters with a result notification when the measurements are finished.
+The proprietary %NCELLMEAS command starts cell search and measurements and reports the channel parameters with a result notification when the measurements are finished.
 The results can be used, for example, in cellular-based positioning services.v1.3.x

 When using search types 3–5, Global Cell ID (GCI) can be used to acquire cell ID, Public Land Mobile Network (PLMN), and Type Allocation Code (TAC) for the surrounding Enhanced Machine Type Communication (eMTC) or Narrowband Internet of Things (NB-IoT) cells limited by the <gci_count> parameter.
 The GCI searches can require a substantial amount of time, especially with high <gci_count> values.v1.3.x≥4